People have been fasting for millennia.

 The rest is history.

-In the 1940s, breakfast cereals became increasingly popular due in no small part to advertising campaigns describing ‘breakfast is the most important meal of the day’.
+In the 1940s, breakfast cereals became increasingly popular, due in no small part to advertising campaigns claiming ‘breakfast is the most important meal of the day’.

 A good deal of research explores the potential of fasting to extend lifespan.

 In one study, (1) rats who were fed only every other day aged more slowly and lived an impressive 83% longer than non-fasting rats.